xwmx/nb/README.md

 ------------------------
 1:# Example

-notes> exit
+nb> exit
 $
 ```

-The `notes` shell recognizes all `notes` subcommands and options,
+The `nb` shell recognizes all `nb` subcommands and options,
-providing a streamlined, distraction-free approach for working with `notes`.
+providing a streamlined, distraction-free approach for working with `nb`.

 ### Shell Theme Support